retejs/docs/docs/Plugins.md

 node.update(); // force update
 control.update(); // of view

-// in some cases you can gt stage0.js context node.stage0Context control.stage0Context
+// in some cases you can get stage0.js context node.stage0Context control.stage0Context
 ```